akb825/Cuttlefish/README.md

 # Introduction

 Cuttlefish is a texture conversion library and tool.
-It is designed to be able to handle nearly any kind of input image and output texture encoding, includig S3TC, ETC, and ASTC compression formats.
+A command line tool is provided for most texture conversion needs, such as running manually or part of an asset conversion pipeline.
+The library may be used to integrate more advanced texture generation within other software.

+Features include:

+* Load almost any image format. ([all supported by FreeImage](http://freeimage.sourceforge.net/features.html)
+* Perform simple operations on input images such as resizing, flipping and rotating, and generating normalmaps.
+* Create 1D, 2D, 3D, and cube textures, as well as texture arrays.
+* Generate mipmaps.
+* Convert to most formats supported by the GPU, including:
+	* Most standard uncompressed formats. (normalized integers, non-normalized integers, floating point, etc.)
+	* S3TC formats (BC#/DXT)
+	* ETC
+	* ASTC
+	* PVRTC
+* Save the output texture in DDS, KTX, or PVR format.

 # Dependencies